opencog/unity3d-opencog-game/Assets/OpenCog Assets/Scripts/Masters/README.md

 #OpenCog.Master

-* Purpose: Top level managers, singletons, and loaders which do not fit in any other catagory.
+* Purpose: Top level managers, singletons, and loaders which do not fit in any other category.

+Notes:
-* Note: Currently the only resident is GameManager.cs
+* Currently the only active resident is GameManager.cs
+* OCGameObjectRegistry.cs came with a number of Extensions scripts I was sorting, and is not currently in use.